Pikes Peak Regional Medical Center Association

 That weakness of 1998 has indeed been dramatically transformed into a major strength for our community as a home for citizens and businesses.
 The work continues to guard what has been accomplished and further strengthen our community’s healthcare infrastructure.

-PPRMCA Completed development of Pikes Peak Regional Hospital in September 2007.
+PPRMCA completed development of Pikes Peak Regional Hospital in October 2007.

-The PPR Medical Campus includes a Medical Office Building and sites for four additional facilities.
+The PPR Medical Campus includes a Medical Office Building, the Forest Ridge Senior Care center, and expansion sites for four additional facilities.

-The Pikes Peak Regional Medical Center Association has published the first resource of Teller County’s growing list of medical professionals.
-The Teller County Medical Directory is available now for the public, businesses and medical professionals.
+The Pikes Peak Regional Medical Center publishes this resource of Teller County’s growing list of medical professionals.
+The 2015-16 Teller County Medical Directory is available now for the public, businesses and medical professionals.